SCADA System Applications in Energy Management

 • Identifies areas for efficiency improvements.

-Compliance & Regulatory Reporting
+Compliance & Reporting

-• Generates reports for government regulations and energy audits.
+• Generates reports for audits and regulators.

 Key Benefits

-✔️ Improves decision-making through actionable insights.
+✔️ Improves decision-making with actionable insights.

-✔️ Reduces operational costs by identifying inefficiencies.
+✔️ Reduces costs by detecting inefficiencies.

 📌 Example: Smart Grid Data Analytics